YueyueZhu/SegRWKV/README.md

 The Task01-Task10 structure is similar to AMOS 2022.

-For the needs of the experiment, we need to organize Task01_BrainTumour into the following data structure.
+For the needs of the experiment, we need to organize Task01_BrainTumour into the following data structure (similar to BraTS 2023/2024).

 ```text
 data/